Effective, painless, at-home

 Early Warning System

-Vet-Tab recommends that you test your dog twice daily, once after fasting in the morning when you inject insulin before your dog eats breakfast, and once after fasting when you inject insulin in the afternoon before your dog eats dinner.
+Vet-Tab recommends that you test your dog twice daily, once after fasting in the morning before your dog eats breakfast, and once after fasting in the afternoon before your dog eats dinner.
 With this data, the Vet-Tab system produces a trendline of blood glucose levels available to you on your smartphone app and to your veterinarian on the online dashboard.
 This trendline serves as a early warning system that your dog’s blood glucose is at an unhealthy level and you should consult your veterinarian to adjust your dog’s treatment.
 The real life case study above illustrates how this early warning system works to help keep your dog healthy.

 Blood Glucose Curves